Finnish President, PM In Favour Of Joining NATO without Delay - UrduPoint

 "The expansion of NATO and the approach of the alliance to our borders does not make the world and our continent more stable and secure," Kremlin spokesman Dmitry Peskov told reporters.

-Several NATO members, including Norway, Denmark and Poland, meanwhile welcomed Finland's move.
+Several NATO members, including the US, Germany, Norway, Denmark and Poland, welcomed Finland's move.

 Neighbouring Sweden, which like Finland has been militarily non-aligned for decades, is also expected to announce its decision on NATO membership in the coming days.